DevMountain/angular-friends/README.md

 ###Step 6: Make the list sortable
 * Create two variables in your friend controller, one for the attribute to sort on and another boolean for an ascending vs descending sort
+* Add a value="" to each item in the list of options.
+This value needs to equal the value of the property, on each object, in your array that you want to sort by
 * Bind the variables to their respective select elements using ng-model
 * Add the ordering logic to your filter